 [Baby Pictures: Alexis, Frizell's and Gregory Housing]

-Family film by Geoffrey H. Woodward including scenes of his daughter Alexis as a toddler and other family members.
-The first shots show Alexis in the garden sitting on a garden path and in the street, accompanied by her mother.
-Footage follows of a gathering of people outside the house and in a new scene, a film crew captures shots of a sign: "Gregory Low Cost Housing...Worthing" and a man trying to ride a bicycle on a street.
+Toddler Alexis and her mother are seen sitting on a garden path and in the street.
+There is a gathering of people outside the house.
+A film crew (for BBC Panorama) with reporter Fyfe Robertson, are seen in various shots filming a sign: "Gregory Low Cost Housing...Worthing" and a man trying to ride a bicycle on a street.

 Geoffrey H. Woodward films his wife Kay and young daughter Alexis at the beach and in the countryside.
 Mother and baby pose for the camera against a backdrop of cliffs, beached fishing boats on which children climb, and incoming tides.
 The film ends with close-up portraits of Alexis sitting up on a rug, in long grass and playing.

 A sign for Worthing Yacht Club opens the film.
 Groups of people stand looking at boats and talking to yachtsmen, on a wet and windy day.
 Families join the yachtsmen with children playing in and around the boats.
 There are close-ups of various yachts on land.
 The film closes with a portrait of a toddler (Alexis), splashing around in puddles and playing with a plastic bottle.